-Well, this smoke comes from sand cores forming cylinder head cavities like water jacket, intake and exhaust channels.
-In our case sand cores are made using organic resin, which burns with thick smoke when 700°C molten aluminium is poured into the die.
+Well, this smoke comes from sand cores forming cylinder head cavities like the water jacket, intake and exhaust channels.
+In our case sand cores are made using organic resin.
+This burns with thick smoke when the automatic ladle pours 700°C molten aluminium into the die.

-As temperature of the aluminium decreases, sand cores get hotter and hotter and thus more smoke is generated.
+As temperature of the aluminium decreases, sand cores get hotter and hotter and thus they generate more smoke.
 The amount of smoke increases suddenly when the die opens and smoke can finally escape through all surfaces of the cores into the atmosphere.

 Smoke generation is part of the technology here as well.
 On the other hand the challenge for the foundry was that productivity had been increased so much in the last decade that the extraction system was unable to cope with the increased amount of smoke.
-Extraction technology had to be developed to match a production volume ever larger than the current one.
+The foundry had to think about developing the extraction technology to match a future production volume larger than the current one.